Infectious Diseases

 Hepatitis B is considered a “silent epidemic” because most people are asymptomatic while chronically infected.[1]
 Thus, they can unknowingly spread the virus to others and continue the spread of hepatitis B. Although asymptomatic, their liver can still be silently damaged.

-Globally it is estimated that there are more than 300 million people, including up to 2.4 million in the U.S. and 14 million in Europe, living with chronic HBV infection.[1,2] Prevalence is highest in East Asia and Africa.[3]
+Globally it is estimated that there are approximately 254 million people, including up to 2.4 million in the U.S. and 10.6 million in Europe, living with chronic HBV infection.[1,2] Prevalence is highest in East Asia and Africa.[3]
 Fewer than 10% of patients with chronic HBV infection will achieve a functional cure by using existing therapies.[4]
-Approximately 820,000 people die each year from hepatitis B and related complications, such as liver cirrhosis and hepatocellular carcinoma (HCC).[2]
-Hepatitis B diagnosis rates remain low, and as of 2019, only an estimated 10.5% of all those infected were aware of their infection.[2]
-As a result of low diagnosis rates and strict treatment eligibility guidelines, in 2019 only an estimated 6.6 million of the people with chronic HBV were on treatment.[2]
+Approximately 1.1 million people die each year from hepatitis B and related complications, such as liver cirrhosis and hepatocellular carcinoma (HCC).[2]
+Hepatitis B diagnosis rates remain low, and as of 2019, only an estimated 13% of all those infected were aware of their infection.[2]
+As a result of low diagnosis rates and strict treatment eligibility guidelines, in 2022 less than 3% of the people with chronic HBV had received antiviral treatment.[2]
 In recent years, screening has become more prevalent, particularly in East Asia where in some countries screening is a requirement for certain employment roles, which we believe will increase the addressable patient population.[5]

 Our approach

-Barinthus Biotherapeutics is developing VTP-300, a sequential combination immunotherapy consisting of an initial dose using the ChAdOx platform, followed by a further dose(s) using MVA encoding multiple hepatitis B antigens including a full-length surface, modified polymerase and core antigens.
+Barinthus Biotherapeutics is developing VTP-300, an immunotherapeutic candidate consisting of an initial dose using the ChAdOx vector and a secondary dose(s) using the MVA vector, both encoding multiple HBsAg, including full-length surface, modified polymerase, and core antigens.
 VTP-300 is the first antigen-specific immunotherapy that has shown to induce sustained reductions in Hepatitis B surface antigen.
 It is likely that getting more patients to functional cure requires combination of agents with complementary mode of actions.
 Barinthus Biotherapeutics is studying VTP-300 in combination with other agents, including siRNA and low-dose anti-PD-1 antibodies, to control the infection and counterbalance the immune suppression and T cell exhaustion in the liver caused by chronic HBV.

 Development status

 Barinthus Biotherapeutics has completed HBV001, its Phase 1 clinical trial of VTP-300 in healthy volunteers and chronic HBV patients and HBV002, a Phase 1/2a clinical trial in chronic HBV patients.
 In the HBV002 trial, VTP-300 was administered as a sequential combination in patients on stable antiviral therapy, both alone and in combination with an anti-PD-1 antibody.
-A Phase 2b clinical trial, HBV003, has been initiated to investigate the timing of administration of anti-PD-1 and additional doses of MVA-HBV.
-In addition, Barinthus Biotherapeutics and Arbutus are investigating siRNA (AB-729) + VTP-300 in CHB patients.
+A Phase 2b clinical trial, HBV003, is fully enrolled and is investigating the timing of administration of anti-PD-1 and additional doses of MVA-HBV in participants with chronic hepatitis B. In addition, Barinthus Biotherapeutics and Arbutus Biopharma are investigating siRNA (AB-729) + VTP-300, with or without an anti-PD-1 in participants with chronic hepatitis B in the Phase 2a IM-PROVE II clinical clinical trial.

 Key references